 No. Required internships and other clinical experiences must be completed in North Carolina P-12 schools.
 This applies to both distance education and on-campus concentrations of the Graduate Certificate in Teaching.

 Yes.
 Candidates must have a four-year degree from an accredited institution.
 Some concentrations require a specific major or 21 hours of background coursework.
 See the concentration planning sheets for more details.

 No. Candidates with a bachelor’s degree are not required to take the Praxis Core before being admitted to a teacher education program.

-Graduate Certificate in Teaching requirements must be completed within four years of your first course.
-The M.A.T. requirements must be completed within a six years of beginning your first course in the certificate.
+Graduate Certificate in Teaching requirements must be completed within five years of your first course.
+The M.A.T. requirements must be completed within a seven years of beginning your first course in the certificate.

 Lateral entry teachers clearing their license through RALC should apply as “Post-Baccalaureate – Regional Alternative Licensing Center” students and submit their RALC plan of study with their application.
 Once admitted, you will work with Mr. Josh Avery (704-687-8727 or email@example.com) in TEAL to register for courses.
 If you plan to clear your license through the Graduate Certificate in Teaching, even if you have a RALC plan of study, you must apply directly to the program.

 You will meet the EPP enrollment requirement for a residency license when you have been admitted to the Graduate Certificate in Teaching and enrolled in your first course(s).
 Form RLs verifying enrollment should be sent to Dr. Brad Smith (firstname.lastname@example.org) for completion only after your employing school district has completed the LEA portion.